thakurtanya/kontikilabsDevelopers/doc/source/Understanding-AlterNlu.rst

 Reports
 =======

 The USP of the Alter NLU console is the inbuilt report section that highlights the improvement and enhancements that should be done in the training dataset to develop an efficient bot.
-Because chatbot training is an ongoing process that should get better at every stage.
-With every improvement, the trainer should have a clear understanding of the changes made.
+Chatbot training is an ongoing process that should get better at every successive stage.
+With each improvement, the trainer/developer should have a clearer understanding of the changes made.

 The report section provides an in-depth analysis and alerts for the intents and entities that need more training to enhance the accuracy for an optimal output.
 The console gives you insight on the below with the help of tabular and statistical graphical display: